eejai42/syntax-free-vs-locked/README.md

 # add-data.py

-This script automates the process of generating new `TransformedArtifacts` and validating existing ones based on `TransformerNumber`.
+This script automates the process of generating new `TrialArtifacts` and validating existing ones based on `TransformerNumber`.
 It supports two main commands: `add-root` and `add-generation`.

 ## Prerequisites